Etihad Arena

 Etihad Arena (initially known as Yas Bay Arena while under construction) is an indoor arena in Abu Dhabi, United Arab Emirates, located on the Yas Bay Waterfront district of Yas Island.
-Designed by HOK, the capacity of the venue is 18,000 and it is operated by Flash Entertainment.
+Designed by HOK, the capacity of the venue is 18,000 and it is operated by Etihad.

 History

 In 2018, its design received the 2018 MENA Green Building Award for "Sustainable Building Design of the Year".

 In January 2020, naming rights for the new arena were sold to Etihad Airways.

-Originally expected to open in March 2020, its opening was delayed due to event cancellations tied to the COVID-19 pandemic in the United Arab Emirates.
+Originally expected to open in March 2020, its opening was delayed due to event cancellations tied to the COVID-19 pandemic in the United Arab Emirates, eventually opening in 2021.